-7. 2023 Budget Estimate
+3d.
+2023 Budget Estimate

 Ms. Gray presented the draft 2023 Metro COG budget.
-The budget included a breakdown of jurisdictional dues, internal operations and overhead, and projects that are in progress, and also programmed for 2023.
+The budget breakdown includes the internal operations and overhead, proposed projects, budget and local match responsibilities, and the jurisdictional dues breakdown.
+There was also a comparison to previous budgets and jurisdictional breakdowns.